mccnika/Reflecting-on-this-week/README.md

 ###### *Arduino*
 On Monday, after the presentation they gave on Creative Computing, Jazmin Morris introduced us to Arduino.
 Arduino is an open source and company that produces single-board microcontrollers and microcontroller kits for building digital devices.
-In pairs, we
+In pairs, we worked on lighting one LED light with the kit given to us.
 We were then introduced to Tinkercad, a web app where you can create models for 3D printings.
 These designs are made up of solid and “hole” shapes.
 As I wasn’t able to take an Arduino kit with me, I worked with the online circuit simulator on TinkerCAD.

 ![IMG_20211111_111442](https://user-images.githubusercontent.com/93936365/141288898-30cf212e-41e4-48ac-a539-6487aa56e4c6.png)